MarcBotet/hamlet/README.md

 ## Training

-For convenience, we provide the configuration for HAMLET in the config.py file, select experiment -1 for using the config file.
-If wandb is configurated can be activated setting the wandb argument to 1
+For convenience, we provide the configuration for HAMLET by selecting experiment 0.
+If wandb is configurated can be activated by setting the wandb argument to 1

 ```shell
 python run_experiments.py --exp 0 --wandb 1